 - 10KΩ Resistor (x2)

 - 100Ω Resistor

 Circuit Connection Energy Consumption Cost Calculator

 The connections are so simple.
-The ground pin of the sensor is connected with the ground pin of the ESP8266.
-The output analog pin of the voltage sensor is connected to the A0 pin of the ESP8266.
+The ground pin of the sensor is connected to the ground pin of the ESP8266.
+The output Analog pin of the voltage sensor is connected to the A0 pin of the ESP8266.
 After that two 10KΩ resistors and a single 100Ω resistor are connected along with a 10uF/25V electrolyte capacitor.

 Apart from that, we need to measure the real-time AC current that is connected to the AC phase wire.
 Similarly, the current sensor clip doesn’t have any connections, just clip a phase or neutral wire and lock it.
 Don’t clip both phase and neutral wires otherwise the reading will go wrong.

 For removing messy wiring and give a clean look, I designed a PCB prototype for this project.
 It is also helpful for troubleshooting that runs great without any errors.
 To design this PCB board, I used EasyEDA as it is too easy to use.
 For ordering PCB for this, I prefer PCBWay.